Nickwasused/GTAV-Image-Downloader/README.md

 # GTAV-Image-Downloader

 With this Script, you can download all Images for Vehicles, Weapons, and Peds from the alt:V Documentation.
+After creating the script I noticed you can download the images from here: https://github.com/altmp/altv-docs-assets/tree/master/altv-docs-gta/images

 # Usage